 Take your time in finding a contractor and planning the renovation; rushing will only lead to mistakes that are difficult and expensive to undo.

 The best way to approach this project is with a plan.
 Know what you want to be done and how much you’re willing to spend before you start interviewing contractors.
 This avoids any surprises down the road (and potential arguments).

-Be prepared for delays, too, construction can be unpredictable.
+Be prepared for delays, too, as construction can be unpredictable.

 Renovating a house is a hard, long, and exhausting process.